w-tv/cicero-dev/README.md

 ## Labels of irksomeness

 Various ridiculous workarounds in the code have been labeled FOO-BUG-WORKAROUND, where FOO is the name of the dependency to blame, in comments in the code.
 Eventually you may have the pleasure of removing these!
 You can grep for these.
+(Remember: git has a grep, called git grep, so you can use that if you don't have grep (eg because you are on windows).)

-Various things in this project have been labeled TODO, to eventually be dealt with.
+Various things in this project have been labeled TO‍DO, to eventually be dealt with.
 You can also grep for this.
-There is something weaker than a TODO, which is a Could, which just notes the possibility of developing in a different direction in the future.
-The idea is that all TODOs must be dealt with (even the ones that are just "figure out if we need to do this" and the sooner the better; Coulds can hang around indefinitely.
+There is something weaker than a TO‍DO, which is a Could, which just notes the possibility of developing in a different direction in the future.
+The idea is that all TO‍DOs must be dealt with (even the ones that are just "figure out if we need to do this") and the sooner the better; Coulds can hang around indefinitely.

 ## Additional information about streamlit